 It was just before daybreak on May 1, 2010, that anyone last heard from Shannan Gilbert.
 Running through the gated Oak Beach Association community in Long Island, she was fleeing for her life.
 Frantically she hammered on doors, screamed for help and called 911, telling the operator that "they're trying to kill me."

 Help never came.

-Gilbert was 23 and a prostitute from New Jersey who worked via online ads on Craigslist.
+Gilbert was 24 and a sex worker from New Jersey who worked via online ads on Craigslist.
 She'd traveled into midtown Manhattan, called her driver Michael Pak, and together they made several appointments on the night of her disappearance.

 Eventually, the pair headed to Long Island's South Shore, where Shannan had arranged services for Joseph Brewer, 46.
 Brewer insisted he was looking for company, not sex, and was unaware Brewer was an escort, saying that he asked her to leave his home after she demanded money.

 After he refused to pay, Brewer has stated that Gilbert began to have some kind of manic episode, possibly linked to alcohol or drugs, and he summoned the assistance of Pak, who was waiting outside.
 A call was made to police, but Gilbert fled.